-Are you struggling for ideas on what to do with your kids?
+Are you struggling with ideas on what to do with your kids?
 In the past, I certainly have.

 It isn’t just a one-time thing either.
 My Son likes to keep me on my toes when it comes to Daddy Daycare.

-I am lucky enough to have at least one day every week where it is just me and him, and I absolutely love it.
+I am lucky enough to have at least one day every week where it is him and me, and I absolutely love it.
 As long as I approach the day with the expectation that I will not get anything useful done.

 With excitement, I suggest we do something that he thoroughly enjoyed the previous week.

 ‘But you loved it last week!’
 I say.

 Some activities and regular household objects hit the mark a lot more than they fail, so let me tell you about those.

 Entertain A Toddler With These 5 Household Items